Koca Ragıp Pasha: As Grand Vizier

 He was appointed as Grand Vizier on 12 January 1757 by the sultan Osman III.
 When Osman III died ten months later, Mehmet Ragıp Pasha continued under the new sultan Mustafa III with whom he had very good relations.
 He married Saliha, the sultan's sister, and gained the title damat (bridegroom).

 Ragıp's term was during an Ottoman decline.
 He nevertheless enacted reforms to Ottoman administration and treasury.
-For the first time Ottoman revenues exceed expenditures.
+For the first time Ottoman revenues exceeded expenditures.
 He was an adherent of peace policy.
 His term in the office almost coincides with the Seven Years' War in Europe (1756-1763).
 Despite the danger of war, he was able to keep the Ottoman Empire out of conflict.
 Upon his death, Mustafa III wrote an elegy (ağıt) expressing his sorrow for his good friend.